enhance-dev/enhance.dev/app/docs/md/conventions/elements.md

 title: Elements
 ---

 Elements are the reusable building blocks of your Enhance application.
-They are [pure functions](https://en.wikipedia.org/wiki/Pure_function) authored as single-file components and can be static or update dynamically to state changes.
+They are [pure functions](https://en.wikipedia.org/wiki/Pure_function) authored as single-file components.
+They’re also server-side rendered out of the box, offering incredible performance and a seamless path for progressive enhancement.

 Elements live in the `app/elements/` folder in the Enhance starter project.

 ## Naming